checkly/docs.checklyhq.com/site/content/learn/headless/basics-puppeteer-intro.md

     parent: "Getting started"
 ---

+> Checkly no longer supports Puppeteer as of runtime [2022.02](https://www.checklyhq.com/docs/runtimes/specs/).
+We recommend using Playwright Test if you are just starting out or migrating from Puppeteer to Playwright using [puppeteer-to-playwright](https://github.com/checkly/puppeteer-to-playwright).

 Straight from the [official documentation](https://developers.google.com/web/tools/puppeteer):

 > Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.